-Daughters of the Empire Bursary.-This Bursary, of the annual value of \$300, is tenable for four years at any university in Nova Scotia and is open to the sons and daughters of deceased or totally disabled soldiers and sailors.
-One is available for each Province each year.
+Daughters of the Empire Bursary.-This Bursary, of the annual value of \$300, is tenable for four years at any university in Nova Scotia and is open to the sons and daughters of deceased and seriously disabled soldiers and sailors and men of the Air Force.
+Fifteen bursaries are being offered annually, the last to be awarded in 1937.
+One bursary will be awarded in each Province where there is a suitable candidate.
+The remaining bursaries will be apportioned by the War Memorial Committee among those provinces where there are additional candidates.